sharkblue58/php-laravel-invoice/README.md

 To contribute to this project, please follow these steps:

-1-Fork the repository.
+1. Fork the repository.
-2-Create a new branch for your contribution.
+2. Create a new branch for your contribution.
-3-Make your changes.
+3. Make your changes.
-4-Commit your changes with a descriptive message.
+4. Commit your changes with a descriptive message.
-5-Push your branch to your fork.
+5. Push your branch to your fork.
-6-Open a pull request against the upstream repository.
+6. Open a pull request against the upstream repository.

- **_NOTE:_** Please make sure to follow the coding style guide and testing guidelines when making your contributions.
+[!NOTE]  Please make sure to follow the coding style guide and testing guidelines when making your contributions.

 ## Deployment: